camio/trivially_relocate_primitives/trivially_relocate_primitives.typ

 cases, one being a replacement for similar operations provided by existing library relocation solutions.

+== Application to Type-Erasure#footnote[Originally raised by Arthur O'Dwyer in @ArthurThoughts]

+Currently, it is impossible to implement a type-erased wrapper that is trivially relocatable when its wrapped type is also known to be trivially relocatable.
+`std::restart_lifetime` makes this possible.

+The implementation strategy is to ensure `std::restart_lifetime` is called prior to every wrapped operation.
+In the case of a `std::move_only_function`, for example, the opaque function called as part of its call operator will simply call `std::restart_lifetime<T>` prior to calling `T::operator()`.

 = Alternatives considered

 == Pass in origin pointer